Welcome back to our second term in Year 1.

-We will be focussing on toys in many ways throughout this term, starting with the life of children in Victorian times (both their school life and the toys they would have at this time) and an exciting visit to the Peterborough Museum to support this new learning.
-We will then move on to looking at our own favourite toys and linking this into our writing in english and science, thinking about the materials it is made from.
+We will be focusing on toys in many ways throughout this term, starting with the life of children in Victorian times (both their school life and the toys they would have at this time).
+We will then move on to looking at our own favourite toys and linking this into our writing in English and science, thinking about the materials it is made from.
 We will then go in to looking at Christmas, what is it, how is it important to people, practicing the play and what Christmas looks like in other areas of the world.

 Question for you: What is your favourite toy from your childhood?
 What was it you loved about it?

-I have linked our topic with our English work this term so we are able to build up our knowledge of toys throughout the curriculum.
+Our topic and English work this term are linked so we are able to build up our knowledge of toys throughout the curriculum.
 We will be looking at non-fiction books about toys to begin with in the term, introducing the features found in non-fiction books (for example: contents page, index) and applying this in their writing of posters, leaflets and fact writing.
-We will then move on to reading stories including Toy Story, Dogger, Old Bear and Lost in the Toy Museum, among others.
-This is when we will look at describing our favourite toys using adjectives, thinking about how we would feel if we lost those toys and writing short stories.
-We will be focusing on capital letters, full stops, finger-spaces between words and starting to think about adding adjectives and connectives into sentences.
+We will be reading stories about toys and then look at describing our favourite toys using adjectives, thinking about how we would feel if we lost those toys and writing short stories.
+We will be focusing on capital letters, full stops, finger-spaces between words and starting to think about adding adjectives into sentences.

-Key words: capital letters, full stops, adjectives, connectives, contents page, index, title, sub-title, bold, facts, glossary.
+Key words: capital letters, full stops, adjectives, contents page, index, title, sub-title, bold, facts, glossary.

 We will be continuing our learning of the seasons and how they change over the year this term.
 We will be looking at Autumn changing into Winter and how the days are now shorter.